FlexMeasures/flexmeasures/.github/PULL_REQUEST_TEMPLATE.md

 ## Description

 Summary of the changes introduced in this PR.
+Try to use bullet points as much as possible.

 ## Look & Feel